siva010928/To-do/README.md

 ## AUNTHENTICATION

-you will see additional Authorize green button in http://127.0.0.1:8000/docs# page with the  interactive APIs. you can't execute a APIs without proper AUNTHENTICATION you should authorize first with correct credential even-though you already logged in with correct credentials.
+You can see additional Authorize green button in  http://127.0.0.1:8000/docs#  page with the  interactive APIs. you can't execute a APIs without proper AUNTHENTICATION you should authorize first with correct credential even-though you already logged in with correct credentials.